grandchild/vis_avs_blog/content/posts/00-background.md

 became available.

 But still AVS held a special place in the hearts of all of us, as a potent catalyst for creative expression, learning tool and favorite toy.
-Seeing it dwindle filled many with nostalgia.
+Seeing it dwindle filled [many][avs-unconed] [with][avs-frames] [nostalgia][avs-frames-zamuz].
 When the source code to AVS was released in 2005, it gave rise to a [forum thread of hope][oss-avs-thread], and the same in 2010, when original author Justin Frankel released [a new version][chavs-thread] with a few new language features.
 But each time the optimism subsided again when no significant updates emerged.

 Over all this time, one thing did grow: The feeling that if AVS were not somehow dragged into the present and possibly the future, then all the fantastic works done by many